-Revenue from sales and services represent the net sales revenue from raw materials, semi-processed and processed goods transferred to customers and for services related to food processing.

-Revenue is measured based on the contractually agreed transaction price at the amount which the Group expects to receive in exchange for transferring promised goods or services to the customer.

-Revenue is generally recognized at the point in time, when control of the goods has been transferred to the customer, which is upon delivery or shipment of the goods, according to the applicable Incoterms.
-The payment terms are typically between 30 and 90 days.

-The Group recognizes revenue over time for highly customized products for which the Group has no alternative use.
-The nature of the Group's business means that the production of these goods and its delivery occur in short succession.
-The revenue for these products is recognized over time using the output method 'units delivered'.

-Appropriate provisions are made for all additional costs to be incurred in connection with the sales, including the cost related to returns of goods, which do not meet agreed specifications and quality-related claims.

-Type of commercial agreement Commercial principle Contract business Partnership agreements/Umbrella agreement The Group enters into long-term partnership/umbrella agreements of between three to ten years, supported by a framework agreement between the Group and the customer governing the conduct of business, payment terms, rights to goods and services.
+Revenue recognition materials, semi- and for services of Revenue is meas the amount whi promised goods Revenue is gene goods has been shipment of the terms are typical The Group recog which the Group means that the ales and services represent the net sales revenue from raw processed and processed goods transferred to customers related to food processing. sured based on the contractually agreed transaction price at ch the Group expects to receive in exchange for transferring or services to the customer. erally recognized at the point in time, when control of the n transferred to the customer, which is upon delivery or goods, according to the applicable Incoterms.
+The payment Ily between 30 and 90 days. gnizes revenue over time for highly customized products for o has no alternative use.
+The nature of the Group's business production of these goods and its delivery occur in short revenue for these products is recognized over time using the units delivered' Appropriate pro connection with visions are made for all additional costs to be incurred in the sales, including the cost related to returns of goods, eet agreed specifications and quality-related claims. commercial agreement Commercial principle Contract business Partnership agreements/Umbrella agreement The Group enters into long-term partnership/umbrella agreements of between three to ten years, supported by a framework agreement between the Group and the customer governing the conduct of business, payment terms, rights to goods and services.
 In addition, for partnership agreements it typically includes legally enforceable annual volume purchase commitments.
 Firm purchase commitments are agreed for delivery periods of typically three to six months.
 Volume agreements The customer commits to legally enforceable firm purchase commitments for certain volumes of specified goods.
 The conduct of business is ordinarily governed by Group's general terms and conditions.
 Price list business Based on forecasted sales and raw materials prices, the Group establishes a price list for the products in its portfolio.
 The price list then applies to sales for a period of typically six months.
+Segment reporting reporting provid Operating Decis assessing perfor ents are reported in a manner consistent with the internal ded to the Chief Operating Decision Maker.
+The Chief ion Maker, who is responsible for allocating resources and mance of the operating segments, has been identified as the re Committee, consisting of the Chief Executive Officer, the